-To help inform county residents about the TOP program and the opportunities to participate, the following news articles were published in Accomack County.
-A brochure was developed to market the Take Charge program and encourage attendance.
-Copies of all materials are located in Appendix D.
+To help inform county residents about the TOP program and the opportunities to participate, the following news articles were published in Northampton County.
+A brochure was developed to encourage attendance at the Take Charge sessions and future TOP activities.
+Copies of these materials are located in Appendix D.

-"Technology program meeting set;" Eastern Shore News; date unknown.
+"Northampton leaders to discuss economic plan;" Eastern Shore News; November 16, 2002.

-Furness, Stephen: "Program will address rural needs;" Eastern Shore News; October 9, 2002.
+"Meeting held on technology opportunities;" Eastern Shore News; November 30, 2002.

-"TOP program on shore:" The Portal Newsletter (Eastern Shore Virginia Portal); December, 2002
+"TOP program on shore;" The Portal Newsletter (Eastern Shore Virginia Portal); December, 2002.

-"Take Charge in Accomack and Northampton counties:" The Portal Newsletter (Eastern Shore Virginia Portal); March, 2003.
+"Take Charge in Accomack and Northampton counties;" The Portal Newsletter (Eastern Shore Virginia Portal); March, 2003.

-"Website help classes set:" Eastern Shore News; April 7, 2004.
+"Website help classes set;" Eastern Shore News; April 7, 2004.